insideout-andrew/ada-compliant-forms/README.md

 Create forms compliant with the American Disabilities Act with no effort at all... seriously it is easier than HTML.
 All you need to do is include the JS and then start building your forms.

+It is fast, simple, lightweight (<20kb), and will allow you to build robust forms with live error handling without ever touching a line of Javascript.

 ## What's available

 Supported input types: